-Fair value hedges are used to hedge hedged items against fair value changes from changes in interest rates or from changes in interest and exchange rates that are determined accordingly as hedged risk.
-In Aareal Bank Group, property loans, securities and promissory note loans are typically hedged using interest rate swaps and cross-currency swaps.
+Fair value hedges are used to hedge hedged items against fair value changes resulting from changes in interest rates or from changes in interest and exchange rates that are determined accordingly as hedged risk.
+At Aareal Bank Group, property loans, securities and promissory note loans are typically hedged using interest rate swaps and cross-currency swaps.
 The derivatives used for hedging are accounted for at fair value through profit or loss.
 The offsetting fair value changes of the hedged item resulting from the hedged risk are also recognised through profit or loss.
-The proportion of the fair value changes of the hedged item.
+The proportion of the fair value changes of the hedged item not attributable to the hedged risk is accounted for in line with the classification of the hedged item.
 A fully effective hedging relationship results in offsetting measurement results.
 The hedging relationship may result in adjustments in the carrying amount of the underlying transaction.
-Such adjustments will only be recognised in income at the end of the transaction term.
+Such adjustments will only be recognised in profit or loss at the end of the transaction term.

 Derivatives used as hedging instruments for the purposes of a cash flow hedge serve to hedge future cash flows against changes in interest rates or interest and exchange rates resulting from variable-rate financial assets and liabilities.
 The effective portion of measurement gains or losses from the derivative is recorded in equity, in the hedging reserve.
-The ineffective portion of these measurement gains or losses is recorded directly in income.
-When the hedging relationship ceases to exist, the amounts recorded in the other reserves are transferred to the income statement at the same time as profits or losses on the former underlying transaction are recognised in income.
+The ineffective portion of these measurement gains or losses is recorded directly in profit or loss.
+When the hedging relationship ceases to exist, the amounts recorded in the other reserves are transferred to the income statement at the same time as gains or losses on the former underlying transaction are recognised in profit or loss.
 The underlying transaction is recognised in line with the rules for the measurement category to which the underlying transaction has been allocated.

 Hedges of a net investment in a foreign operation are used to hedge currency risks arising on the translation of the net assets of foreign Group companies.
-The effective portion of measurement gains or losses from derivative hedging instruments is recognised directly in equity in the reserve from hedges of net investments.
+The effective portion of measurement gains or losses from derivative hedging instruments is recognised directly in equity in the currency translation reserve.
 The ineffective portion of the hedging derivative's fair value changes have to be recognised in the income statement.
 The gain or loss on the hedging derivative relating to the effective portion of the hedge that has been recognised directly in equity shall be recognised in profit or loss on disposal of the foreign operation.
 Any translation differences resulting from the translation of an entity with a different functional currency into the Group currency also have to be recognised directly in equity in the currency translation reserve; they will be reclassified to the income statement upon disposal of the foreign operation.